|Behring Applied Technology|

 |Area served||United Empire of Earth|

-The Behring consortium was founded in 2554, a combination of several dozen smaller research and development firms.
+The Behring consortium was founded in 2554 as a combination of several dozen smaller research and development firms.
 This arrangement gave rise to the famed Terra laboratory responsible for standard laser weaponry and dozens of other Behring innovations.
 It outsources to a lot of designers and subsidiaries to be a one-stop shop for all your defensive needs.
-They make guns, missiles, tanks, dropships, sentry drones, etc., mostly for the UEE but there are also civilian models.
-Usually favor quantity of production over quality.
-Popular models produced by Behring include a P4-AR, a standard issue rifle for the UEE military, and a P4-SC, a more compact and collapsible carbine version of it.
+They make guns, missiles, tanks, dropships, sentry drones, etc., mostly for the UEE, but there are also civilian models.
+Usually favor quantity over quality.
+Popular models produced by Behring include the P4-AR, a standard issue rifle for the UEE military, and the P4-SC, a more compact and collapsible carbine version of it.

 Behring Applied Technology

-Ship to Ship turrets are a much more powerful affair, designed to punch through the shields and hull of other large starships.
-Although they lack the quick reaction time of ASA turrets and so are generally unsuitable for flak coverage, their higher caliber weaponry will ensure that any hit against a fighter or bomber is likely deadly.
+Ship-to-Ship turrets are a much more powerful affair, designed to punch through the shields and hulls of other large starships.
+Although they lack the quick reaction time of ASA turrets and so are generally unsuitable for flak coverage, their higher-caliber weaponry will ensure that any hit against a fighter or bomber is likely deadly.
 Like their smaller cousins, STS turrets are modular and can be outfitted with a variety of individual guns.
 For example, the Idris-M corvette mounts a centerline STS 'stinger' turret featuring a Behring M5C laser cannon.
-The workhorse of the Navy, the Javelin Destroyer, mounts a pair of Behring M6A laser cannons on STS turrets standard.
+The workhorse of the Navy, the Javelin Destroyer, mounts a pair of Behring M6A laser cannons on STS turrets as standard.

 While the concern is responsible for manufacturing, antimatter yield coring, and other important processes in turret development, likely the most significant advancement they have been credited with is the development of the shield interphase kits that are now standard on all turrets.
 Prior to the 28th century, it was believed impossible to design a shield system that could operate with a rotating turret; where early shields were designed with 'blind spots' that could allow fixed cannons to fire out of a designated hardpoint, they lacked the ability to do the same with a gun whose position was impossible to predict before firing.
 Capital ships of an earlier era would need to drop their shields entirely before firing, which made arming with anti-spacecraft weaponry impractical.
 With BAT's interphase kits, almost anything can be shot out from within a standard shield.

 What would you do if you had the biggest gun in the galaxy?
 BAT offers the opportunity to answer that question in the form of their massive 130mm "Ship Buster" rail gun system.
-The most powerful single-charge rail gun in known space, a hit from a Ship Buster is capable of smashing a destroyer as though it were a tin can.
-A single Ship Buster forms the keel mount of the Bengal carrier, while a series of the weapons forms the fighting power of the Retribution-class.
-These rail guns use the same technologies as standard fighter-based mass drivers, on a massive scale once thought impossible to achieve.
-Series of thousands and thousands of charged electromagnets generate the power needed to throw the 130mm slugs.
+The most powerful single-charge rail gun in known space, is capable of smashing a destroyer as though it were a tin can.
+A single Ship Buster forms the keel mount of the Bengal carrier, while a series of weapons forms the fighting power of the Retribution-class.
+These rail guns use the same technologies as standard fighter-based mass drivers but on a massive scale once thought impossible to achieve.
+A series of thousands and thousands of charged electromagnets generate the power needed to throw the 130-mm slugs.

-It seems undeniable that BAT is heavily involved in black ops research.
-Recent advancements in remote sensing, automated camo and jointed thruster technologies have likely sprung from Behring's top secret labs.
-Although this will never be formally confirmed, the trillions of UEC funneled into the research efforts within Vili's core could retrofit the standing navy's wide caliber lasers a dozen times over.
+It seems undeniable that BAT is heavily involved in black-ops research.
+Recent advancements in remote sensing, automated camouflage and jointed thruster technologies have likely sprung from Behring's top-secret labs.
+Although this will never be formally confirmed, the trillions of UEC funneled into the research efforts within Vili's core could retrofit the standing navy's wide-caliber lasers a dozen times over.
 More horrific rumors imply that BAT is responsible for biological warfare research.
 There is clear evidence that a number of eminent xenobiologists have 'gone grey' and disappeared into the black ops wing of the military.
-Whether or not the fringe claims are accurate that they are taking part in the vivisection of Vanduul prisoners of war is less clear.
+Whether or not the fringe claims that they are taking part in the vivisection of Vanduul prisoners of war are accurate is less clear.